-Redesigning a publication for the premiere civil rights organization
+Redesigning a publication for the premier civil rights organization

 “We were able to collaborate with the ACLU team to present information about all of these issues that are foundational to the existence and continuation of our republic in a carefully considered visual package,” says GDP Design Director Margaret Swart.
 “It’s important work, and it was humbling and gratifying to be entrusted with that responsibility.”